cam39porter/thesis/deliverables/project-proposal.md

 > There are two primary criteria for evaluating this project.

-* Are the indicators our methodology produce valuable in identifying potential markets for UK products in the US?
+* Are the indicators our methodology produces valuable in identifying potential markets for UK products in the US?

 * Is the system we designed flexible enough to be used to create new indicators with different datasets to address other problems that would benefit from systematic weak signal analysis?